Ask yourself if you like your vaginal walls to feel vaguely like they’re being scraped. I do, hence why I love this dildo.

 The bumpy Star Delight feels gentle in comparison to the Ash Girl.
 Its rounded bumps are less jarring, and the lack of a curve cuts back somewhat on the G-spot stimulation.
 The Star Delight, with its straight shaft, is better for spinning.
 The Ash Girl is better for thrusting, or nudging the head up against my G-spot while I clench around the shaft and relish in the raised swirls.

 The Ash Girl is touted as being “harnessable,” but I’m not about to try it.
 I’m enough of an oaf without having to worry about jabbing my partner with unyielding glass, and I wouldn’t want another person to be in charge of how much this toy moves inside of me.
-I asked my girlfriend about the “harnessable” claim.
+I asked my partner about the “harnessable” claim.
 The response?
 “I feel concerned.”

 Also, this is one of the most difficult toys to clean that I’ve ever owned.
 Just when I think I’ve toothbrushed off every bit of dried-up vag gunk, the toy dries and more gunk magically appears.
 What I’m saying is, I wouldn’t feel comfortable sharing this dildo with anyone I wasn’t fluid-bonded with.